DALAI-project/Train_BERT_NER/README.md

 The code in `train_bert_ner.py` expects the training, validation and test data in separate .csv files, where the first column ("tokens") contains the text content of the document as a word list, while the second column ("tags") contains a list of the corresponding NER tags in IOB (inside-outside-beginning) form.
 The names of the data files are expected to be `train.csv`, `val.csv` and `test.csv`.

+The `data_utils` folder contains several helper functions for processing the training data.

+The code in `excel_to_conll.py` transforms annotations in excel files into a text file in conll-format.
+The code expects the first column of the excel file to contain the token, and second column the corresponding NER tag. `excel_path` argument defines the folder where the excel files are located (by default `./data/excels`), while `save_path` sets the location for the resulting .txt file (by default `./data/conll-data/excel_data.txt`).

+The code in `filter_conll_tags.py` replaces all tags in the input file that are not included in the `labels_list` with the 'O' tag. `conll_path` argument defines the location of the input file (by default `./data/conll-data/excel_data.txt`), while `save_path` sets the location for the resulting filtered file (by default `./data/conll-data/excel-data-formatted.txt`).

+The code in `combine_conll_files.py` combines multiple annotation files in conll-format into one output file. `l` argument defines the locations of the input files (for instance `python combine_conll_files.py -l ./data/conll-data/file1.txt -l ./data/conll-data/file2.txt`), while `save_path` sets the location for the resulting file (by default `./data/conll-data/combined_data.txt`).

+The code in `train_val_test_split.py` splits the input file (in conll-format) into separate train, validation and test datasets, which are saved either as .txt or as .csv files. `save_path` sets the location for the resulting files (by default `./data/tr_val_test/`), `conll_path` defines the location of the input file (by default `conll_path`), `train_ratio` sets the ratio of the input data used for the train dataset, `val_ratio` sets the ratio of the input data used for the validation dataset (while the remainder is used for test data), `output_type` sets the file type for the output (by default `.csv`, otherwise `.txt`), and `seed` sets the seed value for the numpy random.shuffle function which is used for shuffling the data (by default `42`).

 ## Model output

 The model prints training and validation loss, accuracy and F1 score after each training epoch.
 These are also plotted into three separate plots that are saved in the given location after training has finished.
 The model also prints loss, accuracy, precision, recall and F1-score for the test set both with and without the 'O' tags, which dominate the data and can therefore distort the recognition results for the other tags.
 Precision, recall and F1-score are also printed separately for each entity class.